 Stan Denman joined the faculty of Baylor University in 1992 and currently teaches courses in directing, acting, and playwriting.
-Since the Fall of 2000, Professor Denman has also served as Chairman for the Department of Theatre Arts.
+For 18 years (2000-2018), Professor Denman has also served as Chairman for the Department of Theatre Arts.
 He received his Bachelor of Arts in Theatre from Abilene Christian University, a Master of Arts in Theatre from Baylor University, and a PhD in Theatre and the Performing Arts from the University of Pittsburgh.

 As a director, Stan has directed approximately 35 productions at Baylor and beyond, including productions of THE ORESTEIA, ROMEO AND JULIET, THE CAUCASIAN CHALK CIRCLE, NOISES OFF, THE SHAPE OF THINGS, URINETOWN, THE MUSICAL, ANNA IN THE TROPICS, THOROUGHLY MODERN MILLIE, LEGALLY BLONDE, and APPROPRIATE.